brdsng/brdsng.github.io/terms/use.md

+---
+layout: default
+display_name: Terms Of Use
+---

 # Terms of use

 Thank you for choosing Birdsong.
 By continuing to use this website and/or interacting with the Birdsong Discord bot, you agree to the following terms of use.